 There are eight asylum offices in the United States with typically around 500 Asylum Officers.
 They are federal employees who make decisions on asylum applications.
 They do not handle any other type of immigration application, and take no part in enforcement activities.

 Asylum Officers are trained in asylum and refugee law.
 They undergo sensitivity training and attend weekly training sessions on country conditions around the world.

 An Asylum Officer's job is to figure out who meets the legal definition of a refugee.
 They do this by reading your asylum application and conducting a non-adversarial interview.
 (Non-adversarial means that the officer is not trying to take an opposing side to yours, but simply to get at the truth of your experience.)

 The officer is required to ask questions to help determine whether you are a refugee, based on the information in your asylum application and what you say during the interview.

 You do not have a choice of which officer you will meet with at your interview.
 You can, however, request a female officer if you have been subjected to forms of persecution that you would feel uncomfortable discussing with a man.

-Whether or not you used a lawyer to help prepare your application, consider bringing one who is experienced in asylum law to the asylum interview.
-Lawyers are not supposed to speak during the interview but they can take notes.
-These notes can be important later in the process if, for example, you have to respond to the officer in writing.
+Whether or not you used a lawyer to help prepare your asylum application, consider bringing one who is experienced in asylum law to the asylum interview.
+Lawyers are not supposed to speak during the interview, but can take notes and interact with the officer to a limited degree.
+Their notes can be important later in the process if, for example, you have to respond to the officer in writing.